mkimmerle/accessibility-audit-tool/README.md

 ---

+## Audit History & Diffs

+Each audit run is treated as a snapshot in time.

+When a new audit is processed, results are automatically compared against the **previous run for the same site**, allowing you to see:

+- Which violations are **new**
+- Which violations were **resolved**
+- Which violations remain **unchanged**

+Diffs are calculated at the rule and occurrence level and surfaced directly in the HTML report, making regressions and improvements immediately visible.

+This makes the tool useful not just for one-off audits, but for tracking accessibility progress over time.

+---

 ## Design Philosophy

 * **Transparency over cleverness** – raw data is preserved
 * **Semantic HTML first** – no ARIA gymnastics in the reports
 * **Predictable output** – filenames encode context and time
+* **History-aware** – audits are meant to be compared, not forgotten
 * **Hackable** – scripts are meant to be edited, not worshipped

 This tool is opinionated in favor of *understanding* accessibility issues, not just counting them.